Bernie Sanders Fires Back At Trump: 'Let Me Tell You What A Curse On The American People Is'

 Sanders also called Trump “the most destructive president” in modern history regarding his decision to end the Deferred Action for Childhood Arrivals program.
 A decision that puts around 800,000 immigrant youth at risk of deportation.

-But Sanders also held out hope that the president would realize the mistake he made in possibly seeking a deal with Democrats on protecting “dreamers.”
+But Sanders also held out hope that the president would realize the mistake he made, as Trump was possibly seeking a deal with Democrats on protecting “dreamers.”

 “Of all of the terrible things that he has done and proposes to do, the cruelest and most ugly action was the doing away with the legal status of 800,000 young people under the DACA program,” the senator said.